 - communicate with each other through vocalizations.

-Each Orca pod has its own collection of calls (dialect), which is almost like a language.
+Each Orca pod has its own collection of calls (dialect), which functions like a language.

-Orcas use calls to find each other in the water, but how do they find their food in dark murky waters?
-By using echolocation; a series of high-pitched clicks.
-Orcas send out clicks through their fatty "melon" brow.
-The clicks bounce off objects and come right back onto the orcas' lower jaw.
-By using echolocation orcas can determine sizes, shapes, and distances of objects, as well as communicate with each other.
+Orcas use calls to find each other in the water, but how does a visual predator find their food in dark murky waters?
+Orca find food using echolocation; a series of high-pitched clicks.
+Orcas send out clicks vocally.
+The clicks bounce off objects and come reflected back to the orcas' to sense through their fatty "melon" brow and lower jaw.
+By using echolocation orcas can determine sizes, shapes, and distances of objects, as well as communicate with each other without sight.

 Southern resident killer whales, found in the waters of southern British Columbia, are protected as a Species at Risk with the classification Endangered because there are less than one hundred whales in the population.